fxcksh/telegram-username-checker/README.md

 **The results of workflow runs are accessible on the Actions page.**

-#### ❤️‍🩹 Have fun and choose any username you want by brute-forcing with your preferred list.
-Remember, a cool username is not worth account or username theft! ❤️‍🩹
+#### ❤️‍🩹 Remember, a cool username is not worth account or username theft.
+Choose any username you want by brute-forcing with your list ❤️‍🩹

+⎛⎝ ≽ > ⩊ < ≼ ⎠⎞